erikdubois/Arc-Theme-Colora/README.md

   Arc-Dark-Sun
   Arc-Darker-Sun

 You have to change the names manually.
-Easier then looking in the files where to change what.
+Easier than looking in the files where to change what.

 I move them manually to ~/.themes were I can make further enhancements and changes.